University of Auckland logo

 Video - using SpeedGrader

 Video – Chun Li demonstrates anonymous grading using SpeedGrader.
-Opens in Panopto (UoA login required).
+Opens in Panopto.
+Sign in to watch the video with your University of Auckland credentials.

 Multiple markers